jo3-l/yag-template-lsp/README.md

 - [ ] Inlay hints for function parameter names
 - [ ] Code folding

-In the long term, we would also like to implement:
+In the medium term, we would also like to implement:

-- [ ] Lints for common code issues
+- [ ] Lints for common code issues, e.g., checking `printf` format verbs
 - [ ] Type-aware code completion
   - A partial type-checker implementation is in the [`feat/typechecking`][typeck-branch] branch, save function overload resolution and language server integration.

+As a low-priority, long-term goal, we hope to better modularize and test the language server driver code (and indeed the project as a whole.)

 [typeck-branch]: https://github.com/jo3-l/yag-template-lsp/tree/feat/typechecking